 The Department of Health today published a report on antibody data from the COVID-19 Infection Survey (CIS).

-The findings set out in this report relate to estimates for Northern Ireland for the week beginning 2 May 2022.
+The findings set out in this report relate to estimates for NI for the week beginning 13 June 2022.

 This report is part of the series of Northern Ireland publications from the COVID-19 Infection Survey.
 Further information can be found on the Department of Health website.

-In Northern Ireland, in the week beginning 2 May 2022, the percentage of adults who would have tested positive for antibodies at or above levels of 179 ng/ml remained high across all age groups.
+- In Northern Ireland, in the week beginning 13 June 2022, the percentage of the adult population estimated to have antibodies against SARS-CoV-2 at or above the level of 179 ng/ml remained high across all age groups.

 Notes to editors: